smethwick/tubes-redux/README.md

 # "i sure hope someone asked for this!"

 tubes redux is _the_ irc client. it runs in your web browser, sorry about that.

 ## you're gonna have to wait a little bit

-tubes is, uhhh.... "functional" at the moment. it only really works with the soju irc bouncer (and theoretically other bouncers that support the [soju.im/bouncer-networks](https://git.sr.ht/~emersion/soju/tree/master/item/doc/ext/bouncer-networks.md) extension) (support for local connections is implemented but i think i've broken it several times while trying to get soju working. i've been afraid to test it for a few months now.)
+tubes is, uhhh.... "functional" at the moment. it only really works with the soju irc bouncer (and theoretically other bouncers that support the [soju.im/bouncer-networks](https://git.sr.ht/~emersion/soju/tree/master/item/doc/ext/bouncer-networks.md) extension) (support for local connections over websocket is implemented but i think i've broken it several times while trying to get soju working. i've been afraid to test it for a few months now.)

 ### things that work